kristopolous/emptyv/README.md

 Recently resurrected from an old drive on an old server, everything is awesome and up again.
+(2015-02) Updating the code to work in the new world (2016-06)

 There's a lot of new bugs though that need to be addressed due to code rot.
 Anyway, the old readme follows: